michipriv/codeDoku/doc/overview.md

 Returns:
     None
-  ## Funktion: __init__(self, file_list, args)
+  ## Funktion: __init__(self, file_list, args, prog_name)
-    Docstring: Initializes the FileListSaver with the list of scanned Python files and command-line arguments.
+    Docstring: Initializes the FileListSaver with the list of scanned Python files, command-line arguments, and program name.

 Args:
-    file_list (list): A list of all Python files that were scanned. args (ArgumentParser): Parsed command-line arguments (e.g., project_path, target_dir).
+    file_list (list): A list of all Python files that were scanned. args (ArgumentParser): Parsed command-line arguments (e.g., project_path, target_dir). prog_name (str): The name of the program being executed.
   ## Funktion: save_file_list_as_md(self, output_file)
     Docstring: Saves the list of scanned Python files as a Markdown file.